 Planning Strength and Speed Training for American Football

-Most American Football players today will already place a large emphasis on strength training as this has been emphasised for a comparatively long time in the sport due to the ever-increasing demand for larger and stronger athletes.
+Most American Football players today will already place a significant emphasis on strength training as this has been emphasised for a comparatively long time in the sport due to the ever-increasing demand for larger and stronger athletes.
 This does not mean that players should automatically follow the training advice handed out in bodybuilding magazines or follow a generic college training program.
 Unfortunately, most college programs suffer from being overly simplistic due to the need to try to train 40 or 50 athletes at once in a facility.
 This type of training leads to the most simple, easy to administer programs being handed out to athletes, rather than the most effective.
-Similarly, athletes who believe bodybuilding programs can enhance sports performance may potentially gain some muscle size but at the expense often of relative strength and speed going down, as well as a decrease in joint mobility if emphasising single joint exercises.
+Similarly, athletes who believe bodybuilding programs can enhance sports performance may potentially gain some muscle size but at the expense often of relative strength and speed going down, as well as a decrease in joint mobility if emphasising single-joint exercises.
 Additionally, bodybuilding programs' emphasis on training to failure and exhaustive work on individual muscle groups will lead to less energy being available for the high-intensity, explosive work which football demands.

 Split Training vs Whole Body Training

-Depending on the athlete's needs an upper/lower split is usually more useful for increasing strength and muscle size as many will struggle to maintain the intensity needed for a long, whole body training workout.
+Depending on the athlete's needs, an upper/lower split is usually more useful for increasing strength and muscle size as many will struggle to maintain the intensity needed for a long, whole-body training workout.
 A sample lower/upper body split would be as follows: